How to Plan, Launch, and Manage the Best Change Management Center of Excellence (CoE)

 Roles and Responsibilities Per Offering

-In this section, state the level of roles and responsibilities that the change management office team members will provide based on the type of service being provided to a project.
+In this section, state the level of change management roles and responsibilities that the CMO team members will provide based on the type of service being provided to a project.

 See more information here: Change Management CoE Offerings (Services and Plans)